Katherine Swynford: Mistress of the Duke of Lancaster

 Between 1373 and 1381, Katherine bore at least four children to the Duke of Lancaster: three sons and a daughter.
 The dates of their births are not mentioned in the documents, however, the researchers calculated the possible years of birth based on indirect data.
 The eldest of these was John, who was probably born in the winter of 1372–1373.
 Alison Weir believes that Katherine's eldest son from her affair may have been the child for whose baptism rich cloths were sent to Lincoln in February 1373.
 He received his name in honor of his father, and also received the surname Beaufort (which was worn by the rest of the children of Katherine and John of Gaunt).
-It is not known exactly why such a surname was chosen.
-According to one version, it is associated with the Beaufort Castle in Champagne, which went to the duke as part of the Lancastrian inheritance.
+It is associated with the Beaufort Castle in Champagne, which went to the duke as part of the Lancastrian inheritance.
 However, it is possible that this could have been a compliment to Roger de Beaufort, brother of Pope Gregory XI, who was a prisoner of Gaunt in the 1370s and with whom he later maintained close diplomatic contacts.
 Old studies claimed that all of Katherine's children were born in Beaufort Castle, but this information is false: John of Gaunt never visited it, and in 1369 he sold the domain.
 According to Weir, John was most likely born in Lincoln, and his childhood years were spent in Kettlethorpe, since John of Gaunt tried not to advertise the affair with Katherine.